The Agentic Charity

 “What did we achieve for under-25s in Leeds last year across all projects?”

-You ask the question and pull from case management records, monitoring reports and CRM data simultaneously.
-This becomes the evidence layer for both grant reports and impact narratives without manual data gathering.
+You ask the question and simultaneously pull from case management records, monitoring reports and CRM data.
+This serves as the evidence layer for both grant reports and impact narratives, without manual data collection.

 Institutional memory

-Natural language search across your document history means that when a key person leaves, their knowledge of past decisions, funder relationships, and programme history stays accessible instead of being lost.
+Natural language search across your document history means that when a key person leaves, their knowledge of past decisions, funder relationships, and programme history remains accessible rather than being lost.

 We have experience working with organisations that depend on connected, searchable knowledge across complex data environments, and use AI-powered search to surface insights that would otherwise require significant manual effort.
 The same capability, applied to a charity’s grant history, case records, and programme data, transforms how quickly teams can find, reuse, and report on what they already know.

 You do not need to replace your existing platforms to extend search across disconnected systems.
-An agent can pull information from your CRM, document archive, and case management system at the same time, but people still need to check any information before using it in a grant application, impact report, or public communication.
+An agent can pull information from your CRM, document archive, and case management system simultaneously, but people still need to verify any information before using it in a grant application, impact report, or public communication.
 AI-powered search can find and summarise information, but it cannot decide if the information is still accurate, appropriate to share, or meets a funder’s requirements.
 The credibility comes from the judgment of the fundraiser, communications lead, or programme manager who reviews the output.

 Governance and data security